great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/installation_and_setup.md

 ## Install GX 1.0 and dependencies

-After you install GX 1.0, you might need to install additional Python libraries or third party utilities for your deployment environment or preferred Data Sources.
+After you install GX 1.0, you might need to install additional Python libraries or third party utilities for your deployment environment or your preferred Data Sources.

 <LinkCardGrid>
   <LinkCard